-While many types of businesses will be impacted, gas stations are a unique and critical resource that must be protected as much as possible.
-Below is a quick guide to prepare your site in the days before this storm hits.
+While many types of businesses are impacted during natural disasters, gas stations are a unique and critical resource that must be protected as much as possible.
+Below is a quick guide to prepare your site in the days before a storm hits.

 The following steps should be taken in preparation before a natural disaster strikes:

 - To prevent underground storage tanks from floating in flood conditions, keep tanks as full as possible prior to shutting down station or evacuating.

 - Check/secure all storage tank fill caps when flooding conditions are expected.

 - Manually trip shear valves under each dispenser.

 - Be sure dispensers/pumps are anchored to the island per Gilbarco installation instructions.

 - You may lose all electronic totals, configuration, or report data during a natural disaster.
 Print out or manually record critical information that may be needed to restore your operation.